 However, the risk from broken blades is minimal.
 Once there used to be broken blades every week (with no problems).
 Advances in steel technology mean breakages are rare blades just go soft and become useless to fence with.
 Regulations require soft blades to be scrapped.

-All you need are loose fitting trousers, such as track suit bottoms, and trainers.
-We provide all you need until you are ready to buy your own kit.
+What to wear?
+All you need for the training course are loose fitting trousers, such as track suit bottoms, and trainers.
+We provide the fencing kit until you are ready to buy your own.

 Please note that, like boxing and other sports you fence at your own risk and we recommend that all our members join the British Fencing Association as this provides insurance cover and other benefits.
 You have to be a member to fence in competitions.